shom-fr/woom/docs/start.rst

 * The job must fail if an artifact is not present at the end of the task job.
 * One task can access the artifacts of any other task given the task name, the artifact name and the context (cycle, member).

-Artifacts are declared in the :file`task.cfg` in the ``[[artifacts]]`` section of given task, with the short name as keys and the relative or absolute path a value.
+Artifacts are declared in the :file:`tasks.cfg` in the ``[[artifacts]]`` section of given task, with the short name as keys and the relative or absolute path as value.

-.. warning:: All artifacts must in fine be able to be  converted to an absolute path.
-So you must either declare an artifact with an absolute path, preprend it with a directory mapping like ``{{ run_dir }}`` or provide a relative path and fill the ``run_dir`` option of a task.
+.. warning:: All artifacts must ultimately be able to be converted to an absolute path.
+So you must either declare an artifact with an absolute path, prepend it with a directory mapping like ``{{ run_dir }}`` or provide a relative path and fill the ``run_dir`` option of a task.

 To make reference to an artifact in a task, there are two cases:

-* If the artifacts belongs to the current task, do like:
+* If the artifact belongs to the current task, do like:

   .. code-block:: jinja